graphql-compose/graphql-compose-mongoose/README.md

 Installation
 ============
 ```
-npm install graphql graphql-compose graphql-compose-connection mongoose graphql-compose-mongoose --save
+npm install graphql graphql-compose graphql-compose-connection graphql-compose-pagination mongoose graphql-compose-mongoose --save
 ```
-Modules `graphql`, `graphql-compose`, `graphql-compose-connection`, `mongoose` are in `peerDependencies`, so should be installed explicitly in your app.
+Modules `graphql`, `graphql-compose`, `graphql-compose-connection`, `graphql-compose-pagination`, `mongoose` are in `peerDependencies`, so should be installed explicitly in your app.
 They have global objects and should not have ability to be installed as submodule.

 Example
 =======